tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 **different structure** than an `interface`.
 Not to say, OOP brings the whole
 jungle: interfaces are used as an all-in-one for many other affairs, too.

-I defined the keywords in a utility class[^x].
+I defined the keywords in a utility class[^6].

-[^x]: I used ChatGPT to generate the keywords, and GitHub language colors, i.e.,
+[^6]: I used ChatGPT to generate the keywords, and GitHub language colors, i.e.,
     the mechanical job

 `Definitions of Language Keywords | class Spec | package lang`